jesscXC/Longgame_Aphorisms/README.md

 You are the challenges you've faced.

+Be flexible yet remember the original plan.

+Break the ice by stirring the air with words.
+Silence is freezing.

+Any action counts more than nonexistent perfect action.

+The number of pages in a book does not necessarily correlate to the impact it can have on you.

 ...

+When the perfect doesn't happen, the good is best.

+A messy space attracts disorder.

+The potential for creative entities is unbounded.

+There are always other ways that work.

+If other people can do it, you can learn to do it.

 Sometimes you have to really mess things up to straighten them out.

+There are so many good things.

+Anything you write is a poem.

+Don't condemn what other people like.

+Have few things and get good stuff.

+You don't make better decisions while tired.

 ...